foliedun/foliedun.github.io/_posts/2024-06-26-tpm-bitlocker-stealing-key.markdown

 ---
 layout: post
-title: TPM and BitLocker: stealing the key to the kingdom
+title: TPM and BitLocker\: Stealing the key to the kingdom
 date: 2024-06-26 10:00:00 +0000
 description: Today we'll learn about TPM, BitLocker, Windows full disk encryption and how to steal the key to the kingdom.
 Based on the work of Henri Nurmi.
 img: bitlocker/cover.jpg